September 1, 2012

 Global Designers Tap Into Traditional Czech Glass Technique

-Collaborating with global partners, the Czech lighting-and-glass manufacturer Lasvit brings centuries of tradition & craftsmanship into the digital present.
+Collaborating with global design partners, the Czech lighting-and-glass manufacturer Lasvit brings centuries of tradition and craftsmanship into the dazzling, digital present.

 If you’re seeking the best place to launch a global glass-and-lighting firm, a country the size of South Carolina might not be the first one that comes to mind.
 But it’s ideal if that nation is the Czech Republic, says Leon Jakimič, the founder and managing director of Lasvit, a company with a growing reputation for bespoke art glass and lighting installations.
 “Glass has a long history in the Czech Republic,” he says.
 “Of course, the oldest tradition of glassmaking in Europe is in Venice, but that is blown glass, not crystal.
 Here, we have both blown-glass and cut-crystal traditions dating from 950 AD.”
 That long history doesn’t mean that Lasvit is stodgy or stuck in the past, though.
 “Innovation starts with tradition,” Jakimič says.
 “We ask new designers to look at old skills, old problems.”
 Though he’s fluent in the technical details, he tends to speak about glass in almost romantic terms—to rhapsodize, you might say.
 Blame it on his and his company’s Bohemian roots.